backstube-gaming/ComfyWorkbench/README.md

 ## Is ComfyWorkbench private?

 Yes.
 The only time ComfyWorkbench connects to the internet is to check for updates directly with itch.io.
 That can also be turned off in the settings.
 No data is ever collected about the user, or usage.
-(The download/payment process on itch.io may collect some personal data, but that is never transfered to or used by us.)
+(The download/payment process on itch.io may collect some personal data, but that is never transferred to or used by us.)

 ## Do you support custom node XXX?

 Yes.
 Almost any custom node works, if you add a custom diff extraction for it (under Settings > Diff Extractions).
 We will try to support any widely used node out-of-the-box in the future.
 If something does not work, you can request support using [Issue Tracker](https://github.com/backstube-gaming/ComfyWorkbench/issues)

+## Can I use ComfyWorkbench to organize non-ComfyUI image collections?

+Yes.
+ComfyWorkbench's organizational features (delete, rename, move) work with many kinds of image files!
+(PNG, WEBP, JPG, JPEG, BMP, GIF, ICO, and WBMP)
+The ComfyUI workflow features like diff-overlay and details inspections will just be empty.
+Video formats and animated GIF are not supported though.

-## What is the GDRP or NDA bound work you mentioned?
+## What is the GDPR or NDA bound work you mentioned?

 Some professionals may use ComfyUI in their daily work.
 A Non-Disclosure Agreement might apply when creating advertisements for not-yet-released products.
-GDRP is a european personal data compliance regulation.
+GDPR is a European personal data compliance regulation.
 For both of these use cases, you should be fine without in ComfyWorkbench without doing anything!
-If you need to make absolutely sure or are working with extra sensetive cases, see this guide: [Compliance/Privacy guid](compliance-guide.md)
+If you need to make absolutely sure or are working with extra sensitive cases, see this guide: [Compliance/Privacy guide](compliance-guide.md)

 ## What happens if I lose a manual password for a location?